MihawkHu/ASC_Knowledge_Transfer/README.md

 # Knowledge Transfer for Acoustic Scene Classification

 - **NEW** Our paper is accepted to IEEE International Conference on Acoustics, Speech, & Signal Processing ([ICASSP 2022](https://2022.ieeeicassp.org/)).
-We would like to thank the reviewers and committee members in the Speech Processing and Quantum Signals community.
+We would like to thank the reviewers and committee members in the audio and speech processing community.

 ## Introduction